uc-cdis/tube/docs/configuration_file.md

 ```

 #### nested_props
 Properties from the children nodes that can be nested into the parent node.
-THe nested properties are defined under an aggregator starting with keyword `nested_props` black.
+THe nested properties are defined under an aggregator starting with keyword `nested_props` block.

 Every `nested_props` block has following required fields `name, path, props`.
 In which, `name` is field in elasticsearch index that we want to be appeared. `path` is the path leading to the children nodes that we want to get the data out. `props` is the properties that we want to add into the nested structure.